Self-assessment

 - What values might different frames for this story foreground?

-Before reporting – sourcing
+Before reporting – sourcing and research

 - Who is most directly affected by this issue?